 TAS (Technological and Applied Studies) at ABHS

-Technological and Applied Studies encompasses the subjects of Technology (mandatory), Design and Technology, Industrial Technology (Junior and Senior), Engineering Studies, Food Technology and Software Design and Development.
-Vocational courses are offered in Manufacturing Technologies and Hospitality.
+Technological and Applied Studies encompasses the subjects of Technology (mandatory), Design and Technology, Industrial Technology (Junior and Senior), Engineering Studies, Food Technology and Software Engineering.
+Vocational courses are offered in Hospitality and Construction.

 The diverse nature of subjects offered within the school in the TAS faculty, provide opportunities for students to elect subjects in areas that interest them.
 All of these subjects are closely tied into possible career paths for students in the future.